 Areas of emphases are focuses within majors in the Department of Computer & Information Technology.
 An area of emphasis provides a core set of courses that allow a CIT student to focus, or specialize, in a particular area by taking 18-24 hours that are specific to that area while still receiving a well-rounded IT education.
-The CIT major currently has three areas of emphasis available: computer application development, game/simulation development, and web application/mobile development.
+The CIT major currently has twp areas of emphasis available: Computer and Web Application Development and Game and Simulation Development.

 A computer lab is dedicated to gaming (Marshall’s Advanced Gaming and Interactive Computing Lab – MAGIC Lab) where students utilize the environment to play and analyze different types of interactive media, to research the latest trends and graphics, and to discuss gaming.
 The space will also be available to students designing and developing their own games for courses taught in the area of emphasis and for their senior project, which will consist of the development of an advanced computer game.